 Around 35,000 people will attend, to enjoy live music and dance performances — including Garba, a hand clapping dance from the Gujarat region of India — on the stage and throughout the square.

 Indian food is the order of the day at the street food market in the square, where stalls sell snacks including vegan and vegetarian dishes and Indian sweets.
 There's also information on the background of the festival for Londoners and tourists not overly familiar with Diwali.

 Diwali on Trafalgar Square, 29 October 2023.

 Diwali at Everest Inn, Blackheath

-Blackheath's Everest Inn is a Nepalese and Indian restaurant, known locally for its Diwali events each year — and the Festival of Light celebrations are back for one night only in 2022.
+Blackheath's Everest Inn is a Nepalese and Indian restaurant, known locally for its Diwali events each year — and the Festival of Light celebrations are back for two nights in 2023.

 On arrival at the restaurant, you'll receive an authentic welcome token — a bindi and traditional scarf for women, and a Dhaka topi (traditional Nepali hat) for men.
 Tuck into a three-course sharing-style candlelit meal, taking inspiration from Nepalese/Indian fusion dishes, with meat and veggie options available, and a traditional Diwali dance performance to watch while you dine.

 A pappadum selection, Amritsari pink shrimps, kesari chicken chops, chicken butter masala and Bengali prawn curry are among the dishes on the special Diwali menu at Mayfair restaurant Gymkhana.
 A vegetarian tasting menu is available too.